Podcast: Aligning employees with shared mental models

-Jonathan Davies: Yeah, I think, as my mum would put it, get your house in order before you invite the guests in, which I guess is to say establish some common ground first and then facilitate engagement around that common ground, that shared mental model, essentially, and then let that engagement that's not coming from you, create an evolution in that shared mental model and then realign and so on and so forth.
+Jonathan Davies: As my mum would put it, get your house in order before you invite the guests in, which I guess is to say establish some common ground first and then facilitate engagement around that common ground, that shared mental model, essentially, and then let that engagement that's not coming from you, create an evolution in that shared mental model and then realign and so on and so forth.
 It's much more a cyclical process than it is: we'll do this first and then we're going to create some engagement around it and then we're going to evaluate results and that's it.

 Because that's not how it works.

-Lindsay Uittenbogaard: So our training program takes eight hours on alignment facilitation, and I think there were a lot of Internal Communications, like I said, HR, OD practitioners, who get the story, who are ready to understand how to work the process of alignment in a way that can really add value to what they're trying to achieve together, which is about people and performance.
+Lindsay Uittenbogaard: Our training program takes eight hours on alignment facilitation, and I think there were a lot of Internal Communications, like I said, HR, OD practitioners, who get the story, who are ready to understand how to work the process of alignment in a way that can really add value to what they're trying to achieve together, which is about people and performance.

-So I would put alignment under the remit of anyone who has a role in people in performance, and then have them collaborate on how do we deal with the common challenges that are being evidenced in the alignment process, when we're getting all of this direct feedback, rather than from somebody who's fairly removed, thinking: actually, I see this as the problem when we need to go and tackle it this way.
+I would put alignment under the remit of anyone who has a role in people in performance, and then have them collaborate on how do we deal with the common challenges that are being evidenced in the alignment process, when we're getting all of this direct feedback, rather than from somebody who's fairly removed, thinking: actually, I see this as the problem when we need to go and tackle it this way.
 How do you know who needs what solutions really, you've got to have it come from employees.
-So there's a whole load of things that come out of the alignment process, especially if you've got a data driven alignment identification process, and you're capturing what's happening in the workshops and it’s telling you what your strategy needs to be from a people performance perspective and there's ton of insights there on what does the company need to be doing tomorrow to win in the market that employees can see that other leaders cannot see.
+There's a whole load of things that come out of the alignment process, especially if you've got a data driven alignment identification process, and you're capturing what's happening in the workshops and it’s telling you what your strategy needs to be from a people performance perspective and there's ton of insights there on what does the company need to be doing tomorrow to win in the market that employees can see that other leaders cannot see.

 How can they separate off and become very focused at identifying what they need to talk about and address specifically, and what they do not?
-And having people work that out for themselves, it's a very interesting process.
-And I think there's nothing more interesting for a team or for a leader to see a report on how all of their different perspectives compare on a piece of paper, because then you get to: is what I'm thinking the same as everybody else is thinking, is the way I have perceived the world, is that what actually people are putting down here on paper.
-So, you know, it's not a silver bullet and it's not anything that's necessarily new, but putting the word alignment to it and focusing on that, through looking at everything through that lens of specifically with all of these nuances that I'm talking about, I think does make a huge step change into what value communications can add today.
+Having people work that out for themselves, it's a very interesting process.
+I think there's nothing more interesting for a team or for a leader to see a report on how all of their different perspectives compare on a piece of paper, because then you get to: is what I'm thinking the same as everybody else is thinking, is the way I have perceived the world, is that what actually people are putting down here on paper.
+It's not a silver bullet and it's not anything that's necessarily new, but putting the word alignment to it and focusing on that, through looking at everything through that lens of specifically with all of these nuances that I'm talking about, I think does make a huge step change into what value communications can add today.

 Jonathan Davies: I completely agree.
-And I think that's a beautiful note to close things on, because if we're going to fix internal comms and throw it into the future, because it's almost 2021, we're focusing very much on how we can make this discipline evolve.
+I think that's a beautiful note to close things on, because if we're going to fix internal comms and throw it into the future, because it's almost 2021, we're focusing very much on how we can make this discipline evolve.
 I think that we need to also align ourselves to the employee experience and that really does start with alignment.

-So let's fix that area first.
+Let's fix that area first.
 Let's remove those misunderstandings, that is just the boring top-down, CEO newsletter and that's it I've created alignment, because that's not how it works.
 It's more subtle, there's more nuance, it's more complex.
 It's also a lot more fun because there's a lot of data in there.

 There's a lot of chance to map things out and there's a lot of chance to optimize, make small tweaks and create something better than what was there before.
-So on that note, Lindsey, thank you very much for your time here.
+On that note, Lindsey, thank you very much for your time here.
 That was an amazing conversation and I would love to have you back in the future.

-And the last thing I'm going to ask you is, I'm sure there are a lot of people that are wondering, oh Lindsey has some really interesting things to say, I'd like to poke and prod her and ask her some more about that.
+The last thing I'm going to ask you is, I'm sure there are a lot of people that are wondering, oh Lindsey has some really interesting things to say, I'd like to poke and prod her and ask her some more about that.
 How can people get in touch with you?

-Thank you. and we'll be back for another episode in two weeks time, so definitely stay tuned.
+Jonathan Davies: It was amazing.
+Thank you so much!
+We'll be back for another episode in two weeks time, so definitely stay tuned.